 The total study load of the Research Master programme amounts to 120 EC.
 The programme is composed of the following four components:

 - Methods and Skills (20 EC).
 The course Philosophical Research: Methods and Skills (20 EC), which is mandatory for all first-year Research Master students, runs the entire first year.
 This course trains the following skills: methodological perspectives on philosophical texts; the writing of research articles and proposals; academic writing and oral presentation.
-For a detailed description of this seminar, see the section Philosophical Research: Methods and Skills in this study guide.
+For a detailed description of this seminar, see the section Programme 2018-2019 in this study guide.

-- Research Essay and Research Master Thesis (40 EC).
+- State of the Art paper (10 EC) and Research Master Thesis (30 EC).
 These components are directly linked to your own research.
-At the beginning of the second year, you are expected to write a research paper for an equivalent of 10 EC.
-This research essay constitutes a first step towards the Master thesis and typically consists of an analysis of the relevant primary and secondary literature.
-The aim of the Research Essay is to establish the status quæstionis in the area in which you will write your thesis.
+At the beginning of the second year, you are expected to write a State of the Art paper for an equivalent of 10 EC.
+This paper constitutes a first step towards the Master thesis and typically consists of an analysis of the relevant primary and secondary literature.
+The aim of the State of the Art paper is to establish the status quæstionis in the area in which you will write your thesis.
 The Research Master thesis, in turn, is composed of two elements, namely a publishable article (20 EC) and a research proposal (10 EC).
-The criteria for these two elements are specified in detail in the section Research Essay and Research Master Thesis in this study guide.
+The criteria for these two elements are specified in detail in the section Programme 2018-2019in this study guide.